 Things to do at Dromana

-At night snorkeling is a great option to encounter squid, octopus, sea dragons, crabs, and stingrays.
-There are also local charter boats ready to take you out for a day’s fishing.
-Not too far away includes a scenic walk or bike ride of the point Nepean trial to see the further point of the Mornington Peninsula.
+Snorkelling is a great way to encounter squid, octopus, sea dragons, crabs, and stingrays at night.
+Local charter boats are also ready to take you out for a day’s fishing.
+Not too far away includes a scenic walk or bike ride of the Point Nepean trail to see the further point of the Mornington Peninsula.
 There is also a championship golf course.
-In the not-too-far distance, you have the Peninsula hot springs, wineries, lighthouses, championship golf courses, maze and gardens, adventure playgrounds, and much more.
-The Mornington Penisula is a great destination for families with many activities to suit everyone in the family.
+In the not-too-far distance, you have the Peninsula hot springs, wineries, lighthouses, championship golf courses, mazes and gardens, adventure playgrounds, and much more.
+The Mornington Peninsula is an excellent destination for families, with many activities to suit everyone.
 Nearby townships include Cape Schnack, Rye, & Sorrento.
+Nearby attractions include the Mornington Peninsula hot springs and world-class golf courses, such as Moonah Links, St Andrews, the dunes, Eagle Ridge, Rosebud, and more.

 Fishing at Dromana Pier